This section of the page features an image gallery, so if you're using a screen reader you may wish to jump to the main content.

 Please note: At weekends and during busy periods access to the house is by timed ticket (limited numbers).
 Please arrive early to avoid disappointment.

-Explore glasshouses and gazebos, flower beds and parkland.
-Take time to discover the walled kitchen garden which produces fruit and vegetables for the Cow Barn Kitchen.
+Come and explore woodland, rolling grassland and formal gardens.
+Take time to discover the walled kitchen garden which produces seasonal fruit and vegetables, for the Cow Barn Kitchen.

 Try our Cow Barn Kitchen, serving delicious, local food every day.
 Relax with a coffee and a piece of homemade cake or enjoy a delicious lunch made with fresh seasonal ingredients.
 Free Wi-fi too.

 Get this special time of the year off to a magical start and step back to Christmas’ past.
 Come and join us as we take the best loved themes and traditions and bring them to life at Tyntesfield.